Joseph Eaves, President

 Joseph Eaves serves as the lead lobbyist for a major business trade association located in the Washington, DC metro area.
 His work is primarily focused on energy and energy efficiency policy where he is constantly communicating policy recommendations to Congress, federal agencies, and state government officials.
 His background includes working with several members of Congress where he established and led the Congressional Heritage Area Caucus, leading the government relations department for the National Park Foundation, and working as the lead House lobbyist for the National Telecommunications Cooperative Association.
 His policy areas include energy, environment, appropriations, science, technology, and interior.
 Joseph has a bachelor’s degree in political science from Lynchburg College, Lynchburg, VA.
 He currently lives in Springfield, VA.

-Maureen Finnerty, President
+Maureen Finnerty, Vice President

 Maureen Finnerty retired in January 2005 after 31 years with the National Park Service (NPS).
 During her tenure with NPS, she worked in three national parks, a regional office and completed two tours of duty in the Washington office of the Park Service.
 Her park assignments included being superintendent of Olympic and Everglades National Parks, where she established the Washington National Parks Trust and the South Florida National Park Trust, respectively.
 She also held the position of associate director of park operations in Washington, DC (1994-2000), and associate regional director of operations in Philadelphia.
 Maureen is a recipient of the Department of Interior’s Meritorious Service Award (1996) and the Department’s Distinguished Service Award (2016).
 She is currently the chair of the Coalition to Protect America’s National Parks and serves on the board of the Shenandoah National Park Trust.
 She lives in Haymarket, Va.